 Idea Factory is King’s College London’s flagship idea generation competition.
 It aims to discover the biggest and best ideas from across the university that have the potential to grow into ventures.
 It’s a chance to develop your skills and win amazing prizes.

 Whatever your interest or passion, we want you to get creative and submit your ideas for new innovations, products or services.

 Entry is open to King’s students, staff and alumni (of up to three years) across all faculties and departments.
-The competition is open from 25 November 2016 until Monday 16 January 2017.
-Submit your idea via the short ONLINE ENTRY FORM
+Online entry for the 2016-2017 competition was open from 25 November 2016 - Monday 16 January 2017.

 READ THE COMPETITION FAQS